Flow-based Spatio-Temporal Structured Prediction of Motion Dynamics: Experiments

 \subsection{Ablation Studies}

 To evaluate the contribution of different aspects of the proposed method, we conduct ablation studies on the motion prediction task, which is challenging as it includes both high dimensional spatial and temporal features.
-We use the CMU dataset, and have selected \emph{'walking`} as a representative action in our experiment.
+We use the CMU Mocap dataset, and have selected \emph{'basketball`} and \emph{'walking`} as two representative actions in our experiment.
 In particular, we study the impact of (A) spatio-temporal conditioning using masked convolutions, (B) temporal skip connections in the latent space, and (C) residual network.

 \textbf{(A) Spatio-temporal conditioning} provides the scale and bias parameters to initialize the conditioning for each step of the normalizing flows network.
 We replace the masked convolutions with two convolutional layers, each consisting of a 2D convolution with kernel size $3 \times 3$ and a channel size of 256.
 The results are shown in the first row in Table~\ref{table:ablation}.
 Comparing the first and fourth rows of the table indicates that spatial-temporal conditioning has the second largest impact of any single component.